Hotmoka/hotmoka/tutorial/Takamaka.md

     (blockchain.account(player), _200_000, classpath, REVEAL, auction, lists[player]));
 ```

-and waits until the end of the reveal phase, with a security distance of 5 seconds:
+and waits until the end of the reveal phase, with a security distance of five seconds:

 ```java
 waitUntil(BIDDING_TIME + REVEAL_TIME + 5000, start, blockchain, classpath);